 It is that strategy that scientists use to test hypotheses and theories.
 We cannot prove the working hypothesis directly.
 Instead, we create a null hypothesis that is the opposite of the working hypothesis.
-If we find support for the null hypothesis (that is, we find that prior criminal justice experience has no influence whatsoever on the outcome) we toss out the working hypothesis.
-Or, at least, we need to seriously reconsider what it says.
-If we do not find support for the null hypothesis (we do not find an alternate support for the opinion) we have very strong reasons to believe that our working hypothesis is valid.
+If we find support for the null hypothesis (that is, we find something other than oxygen that supports combustion) we toss out the working hypothesis.
+Or, at least, we need to seriously reconsider what is says.
+If we do not find support for the null hypothesis (we do not find an alternate support for combustion), we have very strong reasons to believe that our working hypothesis is valid.
+Of course, it is possible that we have not yet found other elements that support combustion other than oxygen but those are simply waiting to be found.
 As we find that fewer and fewer alternatives pan out, the greater credibility we have in the working hypothesis.